albertopiras/threeJS-object-controls/README.md

 # ThreeJS Object Controls
 [![npm version](http://img.shields.io/npm/v/threejs-object-controls.svg?style=flat)](https://npmjs.org/package/threejs-object-controls "View this project on npm")

-ThreeJS module that allows you to rotate an Object(mesh) independently from the rest of the scene, and to zoom in/out moving the camera.
+ThreeJS module that allows you to rotate one or more Objects(mesh) independently from the rest of the scene, and to zoom in/out moving the camera.

 [view live example]